Why Windows Vista Ended Up Being a Mess - Slashdot

 Vista had well documented flaws in copying and deleting that were addressed by SP1.
 Driver support was lackluster and combined with the higher system requirements, games performed poorly.
 In parallel, the labeling of hardware as 'Vista Capable' when it could barely boot had largely been resolved by SP1.

 Vista Basic had a min-spec of 512MB and Home and up 1GB.
 Conventional wisdom of the time was that 2GB was necessary for anything like decent performance.
-T
+That you didn't notice a problem with 4GB isn't surprising, but a lot of early adopters who met or even exceeded the recommended specification found Vista to be slow and unresponsive.

+Any differences with XP just added insult to injury.
+It's easier to accept change when there are tangible improvements.
+The improvements in Vista were not immediately apparent to most people, but the poor performance was.
+Why would you bother getting used to a new OS if it was slower?
+If you want to compete with another product, even your own, you had better offer a benefit for people to switch away.

+I did however have 4GB of memory, so perhaps that's what was necessary for it not to suck...
+But I never did witness the alleged suckiness of Vista, and assumed it was simply the product of some viral meme.

 Re:Mojave vs. Windows 7 (Score:5, Interesting)